Normal ventral telencephalic expression of Pax6 is required for normal development of thalamocortical axons in embryonic mice

 Additional file 1: Pax6 allele comparison at E12.5.
 (A-D) Morphology of the telencephalon of (A) wild-type, (B) Pax6loxP/loxP, (C) Pax6loxPΔ/loxPΔand (D) Pax6SeyEd/SeyEdmice compared using haematoxylin and eosin stained sections.
 There were no obvious structural differences between wild-type mice and mice carrying two copies of the floxed Pax6 allele.
 Mice carrying two copies of the Pax6loxPΔallele shared the same phenotype as mice carrying two copies of the commonly studied Pax6SeyEdallele.
 (A', A", B', B") Pax6 expression, determined by immunohistochemistry, was indistinguishable between wild-type and Pax6loxP/loxPmice.
 (C', C") There was no detectable Pax6 protein in Pax6loxPΔ/loxPΔmice.
 (D', D") Some residual Pax6 protein was detected in Pax6SeyEd/SeyEdmice.
 Scale bars: 50 μm.
 (PDF 552 KB)

-Additional file 2: .
+Additional file 2: Normal expression of Pax6 in cortex and thalamus of cKOs at E14.5.
 (A, B) Immunohistochemistry for Pax6 on coronal sections of cortex (Cx) from control and cKO embryos.
 (C, D) Immunohistochemistry for Pax6 on coronal sections of dorsal thalamus (DT) and ventral thalamus (VT) from control and cKO embryos.
 Scale bars: 50 μm.
 (PDF 938 KB)

 Authors’ original submitted files for images